 A modern IVR is able to handle a higher volume of calls than a human can, while gathering insights that help you better understand patterns in your call volume and how many calls you’re actually missing.

 It also can reduce inbound calls to your practice during business hours, which could give your staff more time to focus on other administrative or in-person customer service tasks that allow your practice to deliver a better patient experience.

-Other patients have turned to medical overflow answering service that help them tackle the volume of calls and deliver a patient experience that turns into appointments.
+Other practices have turned to medical overflow answering services that help them tackle the volume of calls and deliver a patient experience that turns into appointments.

 How to improve the patient call experience

 1. Focus on quality, not quantity